Sambruk/EgilSCIM/doc/TROUBLESHOOTING.md

 You can get all HTTP traffic to and from the client logged to a text file by setting the variable `http-log-file` to a file path.
 If the file exists it will be overwritten when the client runs.

+# LDAP log file

+You can log the LDAP load process to a text file by setting the variable `ldap-log-file` to a file path.
+If the file exists it will be overwritten when the client runs.
+It will show you the order in which LDAP queries are performed, what the base and filter is for each query, and show the recursive process by indenting the log file according to what is currently loaded.